mitchellh/vagrant-aws/README.md

 ### Networks

-Networking features in the form of `config.vm.network` are not supported with `vagrant-aws`, currently.
+Networking features in the form of `config.vm.network` are not supported with vagrant-aws, currently.
 If any of these are specified, Vagrant will emit a warning, but will otherwise boot the AWS machine.